chrismdp/chrismdp.github.com/_posts/2012-09-24-your-code-is-a-liability.md

 ## The features are the asset

 We need code: it’s a major way we deliver features.
-The feature is the reason we write the code in the first place.
+The feature is the reason we write the code in the first place.[^1]

-Except when it isn't.
-The allure of a "proper" architecture is real.
-Fight it.
-Force every part of your code to directly contribute value now.

-How much code does your feature really need?
-What's the simplest smallest version of the feature in front of you that you can learn from?
+The only way to value features is through the code we write to create them.
+CFOs treat code an as asset, because it is the material connection they have to the feature provided and the business value behind it.
+It's not the code itself that has value.
+Counter-intuitively, the more code needed to deliver the value, the less valuable the asset.

 If you're a startup, much of your company will not survive contact with customers.
 The quicker you find out what to remove the better.
 If you build a whole framework to serve a feature, and it's not needed, you're less likely to delete the feature when it proves superfluous.

-The more that we can reduce the amount of code we write, without reducing the value by the same amount, the more lightweight and agile the result.
-The smaller our codebase, the easier it is to understand.
+How much code does your feature really need?
+What's the simplest smallest version of the feature in front of you that you can learn from?

+Thinking of code as a liability puts AI into perspective.
+It is possible to churn out code using language models and it may have some value.
+Who decides whether it is providing the feature?
+We need strong developers to determine this.

+Code is a liability, but coders are a clear asset.

 ## Don't compromise on quality

-Don't skip the tests for critical code that's beyond your ability to understand at a glance.
+Developers: don't skip the tests for critical code that's beyond your ability to understand at a glance.
 That limit is lower that you think.
 It's even lower for your future self.

 As Dave Astels said: "Test where the risk is."